javsort/Linkaster/docs/delivery_1.md

 User Management:
 https://drive.google.com/file/d/1iDWba4AtqoJEj5BGBRkQaGF-Q6mDXWD1/view?usp=sharing
-This is the securence diagram for the user management service, here you see the main 3 cases of this service: User registration, user log in and user customization.
-In the registration case the user inputs the required information and the system once it validates the information it creates a key pair for encryption.
-The logIn case only checks and confirms the data with the DB.
-The customization case lets the user to modify the screen (add dark mode or add optional information) and updates the user information in DB.
+This is the seqcurence diagram for the user management service showing, here you see the main 3 cases of this service: User registration, user log in, and user customization.
+In the registration case, the user inputs the required information and the system once it validates the information andit creates a key pair for encryption.
+The logiIn case only checks and confirms the data with the DB.
+The customization case lets the user to modify the screen (add dark mode or add optional information to their profile) and updates the user information in DB.